Drawing package requirements

 The DWG file for each level must contain a layer to define that level's perimeter.
 This layer is referred to as the exterior layer.
 For example, if a facility contains two levels, then it needs to have two DWG files, with an exterior layer for each file.

-No matter how many entity drawings are in the exterior layer, the resulting facility dataset will contain only one level feature for each DWG file.
+No matter how many entity drawings are in the exterior layer, the resulting facility dataset contains only one level feature for each DWG file.
 Additionally:

-If the layer contains multiple overlapping PolyLines, the PolyLines are dissolved into a single Level feature.
+If the layer contains multiple overlapping PolyLines, they're dissolved into a single Level feature.
 Instead, if the layer contains multiple non-overlapping PolyLines, the resulting Level feature has a multi-polygonal representation.

 Unit layer